 The OEH should also be consulted to identify any threatened fauna that might be on the development site.
-If there is a possibility of any threatened fauna species or their habitat on your land then a fauna study is to be completed and submitted with the application.
+If there is a possibility of any threatened fauna species or their habitat on your land, this shall be detailed in the biodiversity assessment report submitted with the application.